stkent/stkent.github.io/_posts/2016-01-28-adventures-with-javadocs-part-1.md

 import com.github.stkent.javadoctests.package1.TestClassOne;
 {% endhighlight %}

-On the other hand, because the Java `String` type is not part of the source we provided to the `docTask` task, the `javadoc` tool has no way of determining an equivalent hyperlink target to use for the `TestClassOne` constructor parameter type.
+On the other hand, because the Java `String` type is not part of the source we provided to the `docs` task, the `javadoc` tool has no way of determining an equivalent hyperlink target to use for the `TestClassOne` constructor parameter type.

 ## Under The Hood